AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 Adobe strongly recommends all users should be logged off during the migration window.

-### Users in my organization are already using IMS, do I still need to perform IMS Migration?{#ims-migration-needed}
+### Users in my organization are already using IMS, do I still need to perform IMS migration?{#ims-migration-needed}

 There are 2 aspects in this migration: end-users migration and technical users migration (used in APIs in your custom code).